org-tigris-jsapar/jsapar/docs/Introduction.md

 that handles each line immediately as it is parsed.
 This way you will never load the whole content of the input file in the memory.
 If you rather work with your own Java class directly instead of getting Line objects, you probably want to look at the Text2BeanConverter class.

+## Simple example of composing a CSV file
 The code to use the JSaPar library to compose a file, using the schema above could look like this:
 ```java
 try (Reader schemaReader = new FileReader("examples/01_CsvSchema.xml");